TommyHolmberg/react-daisyui-theme-toggle-component/README.md

 npm install react tailwindcss daisyui
 ```

-After installing the dependencies, you need to initialize Tailwind CSS in your project:
+After installing the dependencies, you need to initialize Tailwind CSS in your project if you haven't already done so:

 ```bash
 npx tailwindcss init